NateEag/nateeag.com/pages/christianity/cruelty.md

 * Deuteronomy 22:28 is a passage that does not fit well into my narrative, as I currently understand it.
 I should look more closely at it.

+*  Deuteronomy 23:15 makes it clear that "slavery" in ancient Israel is not like slavery in 18th / 19th century US.
+A "slave" who ran from his master is not to be sent back.
+It specifically says "do not oppress him".